Skip to content

 Such components will include, but are not limited to:

-The configurations defined will take appropriate account of available sources of information about securing the relevant components, such as vendor templates, guidance from cyber security authorities and best practice organizations, system hardening guides and our own information security policies.
+The configurations defined will take appropriate account of available sources of information about securing the relevant components, such as vendor templates, guidance from cyber security authorities and best practice organizations, system hardening guides (e.g. CIS benchmarks, AWS Well- Architected security guidance) and our own information security policies.

 Details of configuration standards will be protected as sensitive information which would be of use to an attacker.

-Configuration standards must be reviewed on a regular basis and kept up to date with changes in the components themselves (such as new hardware or software versions) and the threats and vulnerabilities they face.
+Configuration standards must be reviewed on a regular basis and kept up to date with changes in the components themselves (such as new software versions) and the threats and vulnerabilities they face.

 The correct configuration of components will be monitored and instances where existing settings deviate from the established standard will be investigated and, if necessary, corrected.

-Where feasible, automated software methods such as Infrastructure as Code (IaC) will be used to create components with the correct configuration.
-Automated audit tools may also be used to check configurations regularly and report on and correct those found to be noncompliant.
+Where feasible, automated methods such as Infrastructure as Code (IaC) will be used to create components with the correct configuration, and changes will go through version control and peer review in GitHub.
+TODO(owner): confirm which IaC tooling is in use for AWS (e.g. Terraform, CloudFormation, CDK) and how much of the infrastructure it covers.
+Automated audit tools (e.g. AWS Config) may also be used to check configurations regularly and report on and correct those found to be noncompliant.
+TODO(owner): confirm whether AWS Config or a similar drift-detection tool is enabled.